 With a PPO, the health plan contracts with doctors and hospitals to create a network of providers for the members to use.
 Those going outside that network for care pay more.

-Referenced-Based Pricing (RBP)
+Reference-Based Pricing (RBP)

-A method pioneered by ELAP Services that uses a reference point, such as Medicare or the cost of service to determine a base price for a service or procedure and then adds a percentage of profit above it so that patients pay a fair price for their care.
+Reference-based pricing is a method pioneered by ELAP Services that uses a reference point, such as Medicare or the cost of service to determine a base price for a service or procedure and then adds a percentage of profit above it so that patients pay a fair price for their care.